 The Information Technology Infrastructure Library, or ITIL as it’s commonly referred to, describes the processes, procedures, tasks and checklists that organizations can apply as part of an overall IT strategy.
-It has a host of definitions for the different classifications of events that can happen within the service management lifecycle.
+It has a host of definitions for the different classifications of events that can happen within the service management lifecycle and can be used to improve customer delivery or to maintain a certain level of competency organization-wide.

 This article will discuss the standard ITIL classifications and describe how they work within an ITSM tool like TeamDynamix.